VisionReward: Fine-Grained Multi-Dimensional Human Preference Learning for Image and Video Generation: Experiments

 ~\cref{table:performance_main} shows that \model obtains state-of-the-state results in multiple datasets.
 Notably, in video evaluation, image reward models demonstrate competitive performance when the video duration is within 2 seconds (GenAI-Bench).
 However, when \textbf{the video duration reaches 6 seconds (\bench)}, only \model is capable of accurately predicting human preference, being twice (\textbf{22.1\% over random}) as high as the best (12.5\% over random) among other methods.
 This indicates that dynamic information in longer videos poses a challenge for RMs, while \model can effectively address this issue after fine-grained visual learning.

 \vpara{Ablation Study: Scalability of Question Scale.} ~\cref{fig:accuracy_vs_dimension} shows that accuracy of preference prediction exhibits significant improvement as the question scale increases, and masking minimal weights maintains performance (Details in Appendix ~\cref{sec:X_2_reward}).
 Scalability validates the effects of decomposing preferences via fine-grained questions.
+We do more analysis of \model in Appendix ~\cref{sec:X_2_reward} and analysis of fine-grained results in ~\cref{sec:X_4_fine_grained_analysis}.